babeheim/evanthsoc-new/_posts/2018-06-23-eas-quarterly-newsletter-june2018.md

 Enjoy your summer—and get in touch if you have things you’d like to share!
 We’ll be back in September with some more annual meeting updates and other announcements of interest.

 The EAS Presidents
-Mary Shenk, Brooke Scelza & Pete Richerson
+<br />Mary Shenk, Brooke Scelza & Pete Richerson

 # Upcoming Conferences